Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: The Theory

 where $d\Omega_{D-2}^2=\left(d\theta^{2}+\sin\theta d\phi^{2}\right)$ represents the metric of the $(D-2)$-dimensional sphere and the metric function $f(r)$ is the radial function given by

 At small radial distances, the metric function $f(r)$ exhibits significant deviations from the Schwarzschild behavior due to the presence of higher-curvature contributions in Einstein-Gauss-Bonnet gravity.
 In particular, the square-root structure, introduces a nontrivial modification of the geometry as $r \to 0$.
 The argument of the square root remains positive for $\xi>0$, ensuring that the metric function is real-valued throughout the domain $r>0$.
 However, despite this formal regularity, curvature invariants such as the Kretschmann scalar still diverge at $r=0$, indicating that the central singularity is not removed within this effective four-dimensional framework.
 This behavior is consistent with previous analyses showing that the four-dimensional EGB solutions, although modifying the near-origin structure, do not generically resolve curvature singularities \cite{banerjee2021quark,jusufi2023charged}.

 Therefore, while the EGB corrections significantly alter the approach to the central region, they should be interpreted as modifying rather than eliminating the singular structure of the spacetime.

-Namely this solution has two branches: the branch with a negative sign recovers the limit of General Relativity when $\xi \to 0$, while the positive branch does not have this classical limit and is frequently associated with instabilities.
+The metric admits two distinct branches: The branch associated with the minus sign continuously reproduces the Schwarzschild solution in the limit $\xi\rightarrow0$, whereas the plus branch does not possess the general relativistic limit and is usually regarded as unstable.
 Here I am considering the first branch.
 Furthermore a fundamental requirement for any modified theory of gravity is the recovery of general relativity in the weak field regime.
 This is indeed satisfied in the present case.
 Expanding $f(r)$ to the first order in $\xi$ and taking $r$ large, one obtains